 Living Walls can be fitted to both new buildings and renovations, from adventurous garden projects to large commercial developments.
 Completely versatile, they can be installed inside offices or attached to the outside surfaces of buildings.
 The public sector too could certainly benefit from the environmental gains of these systems, contributing as they would to its CO2 reduction targets, but really, any industry, or individual for that matter, could reap the rewards for years to come – as a reasonably new technology, the lifespan of living green walls is difficult to estimate with certainty, but in general it can be seen that the hardware, the panels and the growth media can last up to 25 years.

 So there you have it.
 Above I’ve listed just a few of the benefits and applications of Living Walls and believe me, there are many more.
 Living Walls are the future.
 With benefits to health and happiness they are a revolution that wants to see the end of concrete and the start of nature reclaiming urban space.
-To make the most out of your Living Wall options for both outdoors and in contact North Leeds Garden Design today to discuss your ideas.
+To include a Living Wall as part of a wider garden design, contact North Leeds Garden Design today to discuss your ideas.